barbeque/pc8801mkII-floppy-adapter/README.md

 # PC8801mkII floppy adapter
+<span style="font-size:larger">This project is now obsolete, and has been replaced by [the v3 floppy adapter project](https://github.com/barbeque/floppy-edge-connector-adapter)</span>

 This adapter is intended to allow an NEC PC8801mkII to use a 34-pin floppy drive such as a Gotek or other Shugart floppy drive in lieu of its original 5.25" floppy drives.

 ![Rendered concept image](render.jpg)